 - Basic sports nutrition

 Full participation across both days, including reading, writing, speaking, and the use of technology, is required for certification.
 Attendance will be taken throughout each day, including by using a screen-grab of the Zoom video.

 Participants are required to pass an online exam and submit valid CPR and First Aid certifications to complete the Level I Coaching Certification process.
 See below for more information.

 Registration for Level I Coaching Certification courses takes place online.
 Payment by credit or debit card is required at the time of registration.

 Each course is limited to 35 participants.

 Upcoming courses are announced via email notification list and on this page.
 Interested prospective coaches must sign up through the email list below to receive course registration announcements.
 Classes fill quickly, so register early.

-At this time, all upcoming courses are full.
-Review the Waiting List instructions below for adding your name to a course’s waiting list.
+Review the Waiting List instructions below for adding your name to a full course’s waiting list.

 We use an automated waiting list tool through the RunSignup registration platform.
 If you are interested in participating in a sold-out course, please follow the link(s) above to the RunSignup registration page(s) for the desired course(s) and add your name to the course’s waiting list.
 You will receive an email if a seat becomes available.

 Due to our small staff size, we ask that prospective coaches refrain from calling or emailing the RRCA about their status on course waiting lists.
 Prospective coaches may log into their personal RunSignup account, view the My Waiting Lists section on their Profile, and see how many people are ahead of them on a specific course’s waiting list.